gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.CartProduct.md

 > `optional` **slug**: `string`

-- Unique product url name generated via product name and other meta data
+- Unique product url name generated via product name and other meta data.

 ***

 ### `tags`

 > `optional` **tags**: `string`[]

+- Products tags that are added to each product to identify the set of products.

 ***